What Can I Do With an M.A. or Ph.D. in Sociology from Carleton?

 Chanel Ghazzawi (MA, 2013) is working with Transport Canada as a Program Policy Analyst with the Innovation Centre.
 Here, she conducts, monitors, and prepares analyses of socio-economic studies, programs, and projects with direct transportation implications to assess their impacts on the federal government’s and other jurisdictions’ priorities and goals.

-Chris Hurl (PhD, 2013) has a tenure track position in Organization, Innovation and the Workplace in the Department of Sociology and Anthropology at Concordia University.
+Chris Hurl (PhD, 2013) is an Assistant Professor in the Department of Sociology and Anthropology at Concordia University.

-Jennifer Whitson (PhD, 2012) is an assistant professor in the Department of Sociology and Legal Studies at the University of Waterloo.
+Jennifer Whitson (PhD, 2012) is an Associate Professor in the Department of Sociology and Legal Studies at the University of Waterloo.